kaiwren/gsheets-template/README.md

 It includes some tools, some helpers, some wrappers, some libraries and some conventions to make life easier.

-Once you clone this project, it should be readonly via git except for the `lib` submodule.
+Once you clone this project, it should be readonly via git except for the `lib` submodule which is maintained in [this project](https://github.com/kaiwren/gsheets-lib).
 All your pushes will be via `clasp` to script.google.com and not `git` to github.com.

 ## Spreadsheet Conventions